 Interview questions used to be simple yes or no answer questions or a list of presets that check the list of the basic criteria applicants should have; however, with the rise of demand in soft skills, interview questions shifted towards more open-ended questions to allow a little story telling in the process to allow recruiters to see how applicants perform in unprecedented and unscripted questions.

-At EMLV business school, the MBA in Digital Marketing Strategy, MSc Digital Business Analytics, and MSc International Business programmes are accompanied by internships to help students adapt to the business world.
+At EMLV business school, the MBA, MSc Digital Business Analytics, and MSc International Business programmes are accompanied by internships to help students adapt to the business world.
 In fact, to prepare for their upcoming interviews, international students participate in an original job fair where they pitch themselves to multinational companies or even potentials recruiters.
 After the pitch, students can be asked some questions to further discover them on professional level.
 Afterwards, the students receive feedback and a quick assessment of their pitch with some pointers and recommendations on how to improve, what to highlight, or maybe refrain from mentioning later in their interviews.

 More about the post-grad Programmes at EMLV business school.